SergioCoboLopez/Workshop_ESA/docs/GoldSim_Models/Model_5-Metabolism.md

 ![Metabolic_Machine](../figures/Metabolic_Machine_PAR_1.PNG "Courtesy of GoldSim")

-The assumption is that the CO$$_2$$ maximum photosynthetic rate is $$q_{CP}= 2.648 \cdot 10^{-6}$$ g/ml h (data element 'Max_photosynthetic_rate' in the figure above.
+The assumption is that the maximum photosynthetic rate of CO$$_2$$ maximum photosynthetic rate is
+$$q^{max}_{CP}= 2.648 \cdot 10^{-6}$$ g/ml h (data element **'Max_photosynthetic_rate'** in the figure above).
 This rate was obtained from the estimation that a gram of leaf processes 44.14 ppm of CO$$_2$$ per minute, converting ppm to mol/L and assuming a volume V=1 L. This is a very broad number, and needs to be refined in future iterations of the model.

+On the other hand, primary productors need Photosynthetic Active Radiation (PAR) to carry out photosynthesis, so the actual rate at which CO$$_2$$ will be $$q^{max}_{CP}$$ only when PAR reaches its maximum.
+In fact, if PAR is below certain threshold, photosynthesis cannot be carried out.
+Here, we take the data in [Ge et al](https://doi.org/10.1007/s00704-010-0368-6).
+The data here corresponds to the San Francisco Bay Area.
+Also, the PAR values considered in this model ara averaged over a year.
+In other words, our model assumes that every day there is the exact same amount of PAR.

-In any case, $$q_{CP}$$ is the rate in the case the Photosynthetic Active Radiation (PAR) is at its maximum.
-The reaction in Eq. \ref{eq:Photosynthesis} is not completely right, because photosynthesis needs light energy (from the Sun, in this case) to occur.
-If PAR is below certain threshold, there cannot be photosynthesis.
-Here, we take the data in [Ge et al](https://doi.org/10.1007/s00704-010-0368-6) (the authors took PAR measurements in the San Francisco Bay Area of northern California and the PAR values are averaged over a year).
-The raw data is given in units of mol/m$$^2$$ h (moles of photons), so the first step is to convert moles of photons to Joules (J), which gives units of power per surface.
-Assuming a photosynthezing surface of 1 m$$^2$$, we get units of power.
-This is calculations are done in the left hand side of the model in the figure above.
+The raw data of PAR is given in units of mol/m$$^2$$ h (moles of photons), so the first step is to convert moles of photons to Joules (J).
+This gives J/m$$^2$$ h.
+We assume a photosynthetizing surface of m$$^2$$ and get J/h (power) These calculations are done in the left hand side of the model in the figure above.

 The next step was to calculate the theoretical upper limit of CO$$_2$$ metabolization rate.
 In the PAR submodel, this is the function element 'Max_power_to_CO2', which is given by the expression: